 Scott Nielsen, Vegetation Team Lead

-Angelo Filicetti, PhD Student
+Angelo Filicetti, Research Associate

 Angelo is studying the recovery/regeneration of seismic lines created by oil sands exploration and extraction, the largest contributor of forest fragmentation in northeastern Alberta.
 Seismic lines contribute to changes in biodiversity and in particular, to declines in woodland caribou.
 However, natural rates of recovery on seismic lines are largely unknown.
 Understanding where natural recovery is occurring or is arrested, as well as how fire affects these processes, is therefore a priority.
 Lastly, Angelo is examining the effectiveness of active restoration treatments and where they will be most beneficial.